-The model realization could be run having different groups of stocks (like Banking group, Energy group, etc.), indexes or other groups of securities.
-For that, we are using market orders as it allows simulating buying stocks, when stock exchange nearly closed market.
-All the experimental investigations were run according to the above presented scenario and were focused on the estimation of Rate of Return Profit (RoRP).
+The model realization could be run using different groups of stocks (like a Banking group, Energy group, etc.), indexes, or other groups of securities.
+For that, we are using market orders, as it allows for the simulation of buying stocks, when the stock exchange is nearly closed.
+All the experimental investigations were run according to the scenario presented above, and were focused on the estimation of Rate of Return Profit (RoRP).
 At the beginning of each realization, the start investment is assumed to be 1,000,000 Baht (Approximately USD 29,412).
 The data set, including the Stock Exchange of Thailand (SET) index, Historical Quotes of Bangchak Petroleum public Co., Ltd. (BCP) Stock Prices, Siam Commercial Bank (SCB) and Petroleum Authority of Thailand (PTT) stock index, has been divided into two different sets: the training data and test data.
-The stock index data is from April 23, 2009 to July 23, 2009 totalling 304 records.
+The stock index data is from April 23, 2009 to July 23, 2010 totaling 304 records.
 The first 274 records are training data, and the rest of the data, i.e., 30 records, will be test data.
 Moreover, the data for stock prices includes the buy-sell strategy, closing price and its technical data.
 Consequently, max-min normalization can be used to reduce the range of the data set to appropriate values for inputs and output used in the training and testing method.